apparentorder/reweb/doc/app/wordpress.md

 Works pretty great!

+- Main problem is large assets -- see below
 - Needs some MySQL for sessions etc. (Aurora Serverless works)
 - Needs EFS as the Wordpress directory needs to be shared and writable
 - EFS should map all access to UID/GID 33/33 (corresponds to `www-data` in the Wordpress image)